 As you can see, the level of risk is very small for women who have used HRT for only 5 years.
 The decision about HRT use therefore requires a careful balance of potential benefits and potential risks.
 As a general rule, women for whom breast cancer risk is a concern should limit their use of HRT to perhaps no more than about 5 years.

 Number of Pregnancies

 The more full time pregnancies you have had, the more your potential protection from breast cancer.
-Even in the absence of breastfeeding, there appears to be a relative reduction in risk by about 7% for each child birth compared to someone who has not had children (nulliparous).
+Even in the absence of breastfeeding, there appears to be a relative reduction in risk by about 7% for each child birth compared to someone who has not had children (also known as ‘nulliparous’).
 Overall, there may be a 30% increase in risk comparing nulliparous women with those who have had children.